 Are VPNs Legal in Russia?

-VPNs are not legal in Russia, except for those that follow a legal framework given by the government.
+VPNs are not legal in Russia except those that follow a legal framework imposed by the government.
 VPN providers must share user data and restrict certain websites/services.
 Using other VPNs is not allowed, and violations result in hefty fines.

 Is VPN Legal in India?